tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_combinatorial.md

 # Prolog: Examples of Combinatorial Problems

-In these notes we'll see how Prolog can be used to solve various combinatorial problems.
+In these notes we'll use to solve various combinatorial problems.

 ## Pythagorean Triples

 Three integers $(a, b, c)$ form a **Pythagorean triple** if $a^2 + b^2 = c^2$.
-Here's a Prolog functions that tests for Pythagorean triples:
+Here's a Prolog function that tests for Pythagorean triples:

 ```prolog
 is_triple(A, B, C) :-